 Vetting potential tenants is like interviewing potential employees.
 Start with an application to check their employment status, rental history, etc. If it’s satisfactory, then conduct a background check, credit check, and contact their current and previous landlords and employers.

-The Authentic Real Estate Team works closely with property management companies and HOA’s to make sure you get the renters your property deserves.
+The Orlando Homes For Sale works closely with property management companies and HOA’s to make sure you get the renters your property deserves.

 How to make money on long-term rentals – Raise Rent Tactically

 Though setting your rates slightly below market value can give you an edge on the competition, you shouldn’t count out the potential to tactically raise your rent.
 If done strategically, you can increase your profits without scaring off your tenants.
 Remember, moving is expensive.
 So even if your renters find lower rates in the area, the cost of the move may nullify their potential for savings.
-The market experts at Authentic Real Estate Team can tell you what the local competition is charging, so you can see how much wiggle room you have.
+The market experts at Orlando Homes For Sale can tell you what the local competition is charging, so you can see how much wiggle room you have.

 Another smart tactic is to give your renters the impression that their increased rates are paying for increased services.
 For example, you can cite rising HOA fees that cover services that benefit your tenants as a reason for raising rent.
 You can also schedule beautification projects like repainting or re-landscaping to coincide with their renewal date to make the increase look justified.

-Orlando is one of the country’s leading markets to make money on long-term rentals, and the Authentic Real Estate Team is Orlando’s leading agency for long-term rental investors.
+Orlando is one of the country’s leading markets to make money on long-term rentals, and the Orlando Homes For Sale is Orlando’s leading agency for long-term rental investors.
 Our experienced team will not only help you find the perfect investment opportunity for your needs, but also help you maximize your ROI.

 Find your dream home in Orlando